tinco/ing-cc/README.md

 - Written by OpenAI Codex.
 - Built in a test-driven manner (`uv run pytest`).
 - One statement month was manually checked for correctness by a human.
 Use at your own risk; no warranties are provided.
+- Two years of transactions has been parsed and validated to be balanced.

 Quickstart (with uv)
 --------------------